liveratesfeeds/API/source/index.html.md

 As for the moment, Live Rates Feeds supports the following FIX messages only.

 <aside class="notice">
-  Some of the messages will response with other FIX messages.
+Some of the messages will respond with other FIX messages.
 Please notice the <i>response</i> part in each message to understand the response values.
 </aside>
 <aside class="notice">
   If no response is being specified then you can assume that there is no special response.